buildingSMART-Finland/InfraModel/markdown/pipenetworks.md

 ## Contents

+The **\<PipeNetworks>** in Inframodel covers diffrent drainage and utility network types: storm drain, combined sewer, sewer, French drain, culvert, water pipe, district heating, district cooling, gas, waste disposal and cable networks.

-The drainage plan can be described in the same LandXML file as the rest of the plan content.
-The units used in drainage planning are the metric units and coordinate systems defined in chapter 1 Headers.
-If the drainage system utilizes coordinate or unit systems that differ from the rest of the it should be described as a separate LandXML file.
+A network model can be transferred in a separate file or (e.g. in case of route drainage plan) in the same file as other (route) plan content.
+The metric units used in network plan and the coordinate system are defined in chapter 1 Headers.

-The drainage network in the LandXML standard is a topological one.
-The drain wells are nodes and the pipes are edges that connect these nodes.
-The model provides limited tools to design drainage, sewerage and water supply networks.
-Inframodel file transfers have mandatory, optional and optional description elements.
-The following network types are implemented in the standard: storm drain, combined sewer, sewer, French drain, culvert, water pipe and "other", allowing the use of "IM_pipeNetworkType" extension for other types of networks, currently district heating, district cooling, gas and waste disposal.

-Structures, such as different kind of drain wells are nodes.
-Pipes are defined as situated between two nodes.
-The ends of the pipes are modelled as virtual structures, of which there are two types, inlets and outlets. the LandXML standard supports a limited number of different structure and pipe types.
-Elements of Finnish design standards have been implemented in inframodel file transfers by adding extensions that expand on the LandXML element definitions.
+The definition of a utility network in LandXML is a topological one.
+The structures (manholes, drain wells etc.) are nodes and the pipes (or cables) are links that connect these nodes.
+As the pipes are always defined between two nodes, the free ends of pipes are modelled as virtual structures, of which there are two types, inlets and outlets.

-The network topology is presented in the parent element **\<PipeNetworks>** whose child elements are individual **\<PipeNetwork>** elements.
+The networks are presented in the parent element **\<PipeNetworks>** whose child elements are individual **\<PipeNetwork>** elements.
 A **\<PipeNetwork>** consists of structures and pipes.

 - Structures **\<Structs>**
-    - types: round and rectangular wells, virtual structures, equipment and pipe joints, extensions and inflexions. (see description hierarchy *1)
+    - types: circular and rectangular wells, virtual (inlet/outlet) structures, equipment and pipe joints, extensions and inflexions (virtual joints).
-    - are given an exact location
+    - are given an explicit location (northing, easting, elevation)
-    - the pipe inlet is an **\<Invert>**
+    - pipe inlet/outlet in a structure is an **\<Invert>**
 - Pipes **\<Pipes>**
-    - types: Circular pipe, elliptic pipe, egg-shaped pipe, rectangular pipe and through (*see description hierarchy *2*)
+    - types: circular pipe, elliptic pipe, egg-shaped pipe, rectangular pipe and open channel.
-    - are given a relative location - the ending and starting structures are named
+    - have a relative location by the named ending and starting structure
-    - the definition length is given as the distance between the centers of the terminal structures in the elevation of the inverts.
+    - the length is given as the distance between the centers of the terminal structures at the elevation of the inverts.
-    - the exact length may be described in the extension "IM_pipe" as a length attribute or as the arithmetic distance between the end coordinates of the pipe.
+    - the exact length may be calculated as the distance between the coordinates of the pipe start and end given in the extension "IM_pipe".
-    - pressurized sewers: described in the inframodel extension "IM_pipe" in an attribute.
+    - pressurized pipes can be described in Inframodel extension "IM_pipe" using the property "pressureClass".

 {{figure Pipenetworks_general}}

 The pipe network is, depending on the situation, usually described in its entirety.
-LandXML file transfers does not allow you to delimit the network without adhereing to the syntax.
-E.g. describing the inverts of the delimiting storm drain requires additional pipes and corresponding terminal structures.
+LandXML schema exposes some limitations on how a network can be delimited.
+E.g. describing the inverts of a delimiting storm drain requires additional pipes and corresponding terminal structures to be in the model.
 The process of delimiting the network is described in further detail in {{refsec Structures}} and {{refsec Pipes}}.

 ## Pipe networks {#sec:mvd-pipenetworks}

-A file may contain multiple *pipe network groups* **\<PipeNetworks>**.
-It is mandatory to define the **name** of the pipe network and optional to give a *description* **desc** and **state** of the plan.
+A file may contain multiple *utility network groups* **\<PipeNetworks>**.
+It is mandatory to give a **name** and optional to give a *description* **desc** and **state**.

-The *pipe network groups* are assigned unique names.
-If the *network group* contains networks with several different states, the **state** is not set.
+The names of *utility network groups* are unique within the file.
+If a *network group* contains networks with different states, the **state** shall not be set for the group.

 {{xtabulate5 PipeNetworks}}

 ### Plan information

-The *plan information* of the drainage plan is set in the optional "IM_plan" extension of the **\<PipeNetworks>** element.
-If the project consists of several sub-entities, which progress at a different rate, the plan content should be divided into several *network group* **\<PipeNetworks>** elements according to those divisions.
+The *plan information* of a *network group* is set in the optional "IM_plan" extension under **\<PipeNetworks>** element.
+If the project consists of several sub-divisions, which progress at different rate, the plan content can be divided into several *network group* **\<PipeNetworks>** elements according to those divisions, or alternatively *plan information* may be set for each *network* in separate "IM_plan" under **\<PipeNetwork>** elements.
 The plan information contains the **planName** the **planCode**, the **planState**, and the *plan description* **planDesc**.
 The *plan state* is set according to a scale agreed on by the parties.
 An example is presented in the tabel below.

 {{xtabulate5 IM_plan}}

 ## Pipe network {#sec:mvd-pipenetwork}

-Individual networks are defined by **\<PipeNetwork>** elements organized under their parent element **\<PipeNetworks>**, the *network group*.
+Individual networks are described in **\<PipeNetwork>** elements, organized under their parent element **\<PipeNetworks>**, the *network group*.
 The number of *networks* in one *network group* is unlimited.
-The *pipe network* defines a topological model, the **name** and the *network type* **pipeNetType**.
-The state and *description* **desc** of the network are optional.
+The *pipe network* defines a topological model, with mandatory **name** and **pipeNetType**.
+The **state** and *description* **desc** are optional.

 {{xtabulate pipeNetType}}

-The elements in the pipe network are assigned unique names.
-The **pipeNetType** defines the type of the network as 1) "sanitary" 2) "storm" 3) "water" 4) "cable" 5) spatialZone 6) "other" (not specified, or specified in "IM_pipeNetworkType" extension).
-If the network contains components in different states, the **state** is not set.
+The **pipeNetType** defines the type of the network as 1) "sanitary" 2) "storm" 3) "water" 4) "other" (not specified, or specified in "IM_pipeNetworkType" extension).

 {{xtabulate5 PipeNetwork}}

-### Pipe network type extensions <a name="831pipenetworktypeextensions"></a>
+### Pipe network type extensions

-When the *pipe network type* is other than one of those covered by the **pipeNetType** attribute of the **\<PipeNetwork>** element, the optional "IM_pipeNetworkType" extension shall be used (with the **pipeNetType** attribute set to "other").
+When the *network type* is not one of those covered by the **pipeNetType** (attribute set to "other"), the "IM_pipeNetworkType" extension can be used to specify the type.

 {{xtabulate IM_pipeNetworkType}}

 ## Units

-Drainage and water supply utilizes the units set in the header.
-If the water supply system utilizes a different coordinate system or units from the rest of the project, it must be stored as a separate LandXML file.

-It is possible to split the network description into several files if needed.
+In Inframodel, the same metric units (as specified in the header-section) shall always be used.
+The LandXML capability to assing separate units for structures and pipes in networks shall not be used in Inframodel.

 {{xtabulate5 Pipenetworkunits}}

-## Structures <a name="85structures"></a>
+## Structures

-The topological network consists of different kind of structures whose exact location is defined in the file.
+The topological network consists of different kinds of structures whose exact location is defined in the file.
 The different structures in the **\<PipeNetwork>** compose the *structure group* **\<Structs>**, that has no attributes.

 {{xtabulate Struct}}

 LandXML standard structure types:

-- Circular structures
+- Circular structure
-- Rectangular structures
+- Rectangular structure
-- Pipe inlets
+- Inlet structure (free intake end of pipe)
+- Outlet structure (free exhaust end of pipe)
-- Pipe outlet
+- Conncection
-- Pipe joints, extensions or points of intersection
+- - Pipe joints, extensions and inflexions
-- Equipment (description utilizes inframodel extensions)
+- - Equipment (as specified in Inframodel extension)

-Dividing the network is a special case that is described in further detail in the sections covering the element that describes pipe joints, extensions or points of intersection.
+Delimiting the network is a special case of using connection, described in further detail in the section covering the **\<Connection>** element.

 {{xtabulate5 IM_struct}}